GOOD NEWS WORTH A SECOND LOOK

-Skillet frontman John Cooper recently met up with CBN's Studio 5 while on tour to promote the group's latest single "Surviving The Game."
-He shared about a time when he was told to "disassociate from Christianity" if he wanted to become truly successful in his career.
+Skillet frontman John Cooper is out to change the world for Jesus, and he's not ashamed to admit it.
+He met up with CBN's Studio 5 while promoting the group's single "Surviving The Game," and he shared about a time when he was told to "disassociate from Christianity" if he wanted to become truly successful in his career.
 He chose to stay the course for Christ.

-During a recent interview with Focus on the Family, Cooper revealed that a decade ago, a businessman tried to explain how much potential Cooper had, but the caveat was that he should stop focusing on Jesus.
+Cooper tells CBN News that a decade ago, a businessman tried to explain how much potential Cooper had, but the caveat was that he should stop being so outspoken about his faith in Jesus.

-Cooper knew that God had called him to sing about the Gospel and share the Good News.
+Cooper knew that God had called him to sing about the gospel and share the good news of salvation.
 "I told my wife about the conversation.
 We prayed about it.
 And it was instant - almost instantaneous, I know that that is not the Lord," Cooper emphasized.